-- The communication engineering details are protocol-dependent. - The connectivity package creates the IEC 61850 configuration for vertical communication automatically and it is directly suitable, in most cases, for IEC 61850 client configuration.
-A station configuration tool, for example CCT600 or IET600, is used for horizontal communication. - The Communication Management tool is used for communication protocols; for example, Modbus and DNP3.
+- The communication engineering details are protocol dependent. - The connectivity package creates the IEC 61850 configuration for vertical communication automatically and it is directly suitable, in most cases, for IEC 61850 client configuration.
+In smaller projects, when Relion series of IEDs are involved, the internal IEC 61850 configuration tool can be used for horizontal communication.
+When non-Relion IEDs are involved or when the projects are bigger, a tool like IET600 can be used.

+The Communication Management tool is used for communication protocols; for example, Modbus and DNP3.

-The protection relay restarts automatically when writing a relay configuration where changes have been made.
-It is not possible to communicate with the protection relay during restart.
+The IED restarts automatically when writing an IED configuration where changes have been made.
+It is not possible to communicate with the IED during restart.